 Still, unless you’re buying a new refrigerator, you may have to hire someone to install the new appliance, which could add a few hundred dollars to the project.

 Add a backsplash

-“One of the easiest ways to spruce up a kitchen is to change the backsplash,” says Christine Tse, an interior designer in New York City.
+“One of the easiest ways to spruce up a kitchen is to change the backsplash,” says Christine Tse, an interior designer in New York.
 “This small change will instantly change your kitchen from drab to fab.”

-You’ll need to block out a day to do the job, or two days if the tiles need grout work.
-But the good news is you don’t have to be a tile expert to put in a backsplash.
-A lot of hardware stores run free weekend classes that show you how to do these projects.
+You don’t have to be a tile expert to put in a backsplash.
+A lot of hardware stores run free weekend classes.

-If you’re running out of storage space in the kitchen, you probably aren’t doing yourself any favors in the aesthetics department.
+If you’re running out of storage space in the kitchen, the room probably isn’t aesthetically pleasing either.

-The shelves you pick will drive the cost, but Myers says you can pick up thick floating wood or glass shelves for about $40 each.
+You can pick up thick floating wood or glass shelves for about $40 each, Myers says.
 Thinner, less expensive shelves can be had for as little as $5 apiece.

-A moderately handy homeowner should be able to do the project in a few hours, Myers says.
+A moderately handy homeowner should be able to do the project in a few hours.

-“Just make sure that you anchor the shelves to studs to ensure that the shelves can hold some weight, if your wall is drywall.”
+“Just make sure that you anchor the shelves to studs to ensure that the shelves can hold some weight, if your wall is drywall,” Myers says.